Fleckism/SecurityPlus/SecurityPlus/10A Firewalls and Proxy Servers.md

 An appliance firewall is a stand-alone hardware firewall deployed to monitor traffic passing into and out of a network zone.
 A firewall appliance can be deployed in two ways:

--   Routed (layer 3)—the firewall performs forwarding between subnets.
+-   **Routed** ([[OSI|layer 3]])—the firewall performs forwarding between subnets.
 Each interface on the firewall connects to a different subnet and represents a different security zone.
--   Bridged (layer 2)—the firewall inspects traffic passing between two nodes, such as a router and a switch.
+-   **Bridged** ([[OSI|layer 2]])—the firewall inspects traffic passing between two nodes, such as a router and a switch.
 This is also referred to as transparent mode.
 The firewall does not have an IP interface (except for configuration management).
 It bridges the Ethernet interfaces between the two nodes.
 Despite performing forwarding at layer 2, the firewall can still inspect and filter traffic on the basis of the full range of packet headers.
 The typical use case for a transparent firewall is to deploy it without having to reconfigure subnets and reassign IP addresses on other devices.

 ![Tab has Device Information, VPN Sessions, System Resources Status, Interface Status, Failover Status, Traffic Status, and Latest ASDM Syslog Messages.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/3699-1599771803856.png)

 Cisco ASA (Adaptive Security Appliance) ASDM (Adaptive Security Device Manager) interface.
 (Screenshot used with permission from Cisco.)

-A router firewall or firewall router appliance implements filtering functionality as part of the router firmware.
-The difference is that a router appliance is primarily designed for routing, with firewall as a secondary feature.
-SOHO Internet router/modems come with a firewall built-in, for example.
+A router firewall or firewall router appliance implements filtering functionality as part of the router firmware. **The difference is that a router appliance is primarily designed for routing, with firewall as a secondary feature.** SOHO Internet router/modems come with a firewall built-in, for example.

 ### Application-Based Firewalls

-Firewalls can also run as software on any type of computing host.
+[[Firewalls]] can also run as software on any type of computing host.
 There are several types of application-based firewalls:

--   Host-based firewall (or personal firewall)—implemented as a software application running on a single host designed to protect that host only.
+-   **Host-based** firewall (or personal firewall)—implemented as a software application running on a single host designed to protect that host only.
 As well as enforcing packet filtering ACLs, a personal firewall can be used to allow or deny software processes from accessing the network.
--   Application firewall—software designed to run on a server to protect a particular application only (a web server firewall, for instance, or a firewall designed to protect an SQL Server database).
+-   **Application** firewall—software designed to run on a server to protect a particular application only (a web server firewall, for instance, or a firewall designed to protect an SQL Server database).
 This is a type of host-based firewall and would typically be deployed in addition to a network firewall.
--   Network operating system (NOS) firewall—a software-based firewall running under a network server OS, such as Windows or Linux.
+-   **Network operating system** ([[NOS]]) firewall—a software-based firewall running under a network server OS, such as Windows or Linux.
 The server would function as a gateway or proxy for a network segment.
 # PROXIES AND GATEWAYS

 A firewall that performs application layer filtering is likely to be implemented as a proxy.
 Where a network firewall only accepts or blocks traffic, a proxy server works on a store-and-forward model.
 The proxy deconstructs each packet, performs analysis, then rebuilds the packet and forwards it on, providing it conforms to the rules.